dm4rnde/StockPriceOverviewAppl/README.md

 #### In case of 'does not start/run'

-- Try set up similar environment, see below.<br>
+- Tkinter might require some specific setting up.<br>

-- This code is not actively maintained and it is possible that external dependencies, that this code is built to rely on, have changed or become defunct.
+- This code is *not* actively maintained and it is possible that external dependencies, that this code is built to rely on, have changed or become defunct.<br>

-- There is some awkward possibility that program might not work in certain circumstances at all (or some unknown adjustment is needed), and some more adjustments/installations are needed.<br>

 <br>